Travis

 Builds triggered from Pull Requests will never trigger a release.

-S3 deployment or GitHub deployment #
+S3 or GitHub Deployment #

 For a minimal configuration with GitHub, add the following to your .travis.yml: